 The type collection

 The type collection at Gothenburg Museum of Natural History is truly unique.
 A type is reference material used in scientific research around the world.
-There are about 2,000 types in the museum’s collections.
+There are around 2,000 types in the museum’s collections.

 All known animal species have a scientific name.
 To know which species the name belongs to, a system of type specimens has been established.
 When researchers describe a new species, they must select a specimen as a type for the species.
 The permanent scientific name is linked to this specimen, referred to as a holotype, which acts as a reference specimen for the name and the species in question.
 Several specimens are often used to describe new species.